CrewHRM/CrewHRM/readme.txt

 [Click Here to Visit the Demo Site](https://demo.getcrewhrm.com/)

 ==💬Get In Touch with Crew HRM==
-Please get in touch with us with any questions or for support to make sure you make the most out of Crew HRM.
+Please contact us with any questions or for support to make sure you make the most out of Crew HRM.
 [Click Here to Contact Us](https://getcrewhrm.com/contact/)

 ===The pro version of the plugin includes additional features, such as:===